Ramcharitmanas: Bāl Kāṇḍ

 Tulsidas begins the story with an invocation to various deities, his guru and saints who have preceded him and those who will succeed him in the future.
 Homage is paid to Valmiki for bringing the Ramayana to the devotees of Rama.
-Next are introduced and praised the various characters of the epic beginning with the birthplace of Rama, the holy city of Ayodhya.
+Next, the various characters of the Ramayana are introduced and praised beginning with the birthplace of Rama, the holy city of Ayodhya.
 Praises are bestowed on Dasharatha, the king of Ayodhya and Rama's father and his queens Kausalya, Kaikeyi and Sumitra.
 Tulsidas then praises King Janaka (the father-in-law of Rama), and his family.
 He goes on to praise the brothers of Rama - Bharata, Lakshman and Shatrughna and sings the glories of Hanuman, the constant companion to Rama, Sugriva, the monkey king and Jambavan, the leader of bears.
 Next, the characters of Sita and Rama are introduced.

 The story of Ramcharitmanas is then underway.
 It begins with the meeting of two sages - Bharadwaj and Yajnavalkya.
 Bharadwaj asks Yajnavalkya to narrate in detail the story of Rama.
 Yajnavalkya begins with how Shiva came about retelling the story of Rama to his wife Parvati.
 (The story of Sati's self-immolation, the destruction of her father Daksha's sacrifice, the rebirth of Sati as Parvati and her marriage to Shiva).
-Shiva explains five different reasons as to why Rama incarnated on earth in different ages Kalpa (aeon).
-Each of these stories is discussed in detail, with the primary message being that Rama incarnated on earth to protect the righteous who follow the path of Dharma.
+Shiva explains five different reasons as to why Rama incarnated on earth in different ages or Kalpa (aeon).
+Each of these stories is discussed in detail, with the primary message being that Rama incarnated on earth to protect the righteous who followed the path of Dharma.
 The story then moves to the birth of Ravana and his brothers.
-Post this point, the narration is done at different times by Shiva, Yajnavalkya, Kakbhushundi and Tulsidas.
+Following this, the narration is done at different times by Shiva, Yajnavalkya, Kakbhushundi and Tulsidas.